 Click on the link below to take you to the section you'd like to read:

-The National Kinship Care Strategy also included a commitment to commissioning new research to explore applications and therapies provided as part of the Fund to see how it is used (or not) by kinship families, with a view to informing further development.
+The National Kinship Care Strategy also included a commitment by the Department for Education to commission new research to explore applications and therapies provided as part of the Fund to see how it is used (or not) by kinship families, with a view to informing further development.
+The status of this is unknown.

 Our verdict

-The renaming of the Adoption Support Fund is a step in the right direction, but also neglects to include those with child arrangements orders where the child was previously looked after who are also eligible.
-This solution in isolation also represents a misdiagnosis of the problem which sees eligible kinship families not accessing therapeutic support through the Fund.
-Our advice and support work with kinship carers reveals the more significant challenges many have in ensuring their local authority or Regional Adoption Agency completes an application.
-Too many find social workers themselves aren’t confident in nor have the time to submit an application, and even when an assessment is carried out and some support offered, agreed providers often don’t have the knowledge and understanding of kinship care to deliver support tailored to the unique needs and circumstances of kinship families.
-Further research into applications and use of the Fund by kinship carers is therefore welcome.
+Renaming the Fund in isolation also represents a misdiagnosis of why eligible kinship families are not applying to or accessing therapeutic support through the Fund.
+As explored in more detail in our Forgotten report (where we found that only 1 in 7 eligible kinship carers had accessed support via the ASGSF), many kinship carers highlight that social workers themselves aren’t confident in nor have the time to submit an application, and even when an assessment is carried out and some support offered, agreed providers often don’t have the knowledge and understanding of kinship care to deliver support tailored to the unique needs and circumstances of kinship families.
+As such, we welcome further research into applications and use of the Fund by kinship families.

-Ultimately, the Adoption Support Fund is designed with adoptive families in mind – a rebranding exercise risks setting up more kinship families to fail if they learn about the Fund, but soon find their local authority unaware, unwilling or unable to help secure appropriate therapeutic support.
+Ultimately, the Adoption Support Fund is designed with adoptive families in mind.
+A rebranding exercise alone risks setting up more kinship families to fail if they learn about the Fund, but soon find their local authority unaware, unwilling or unable to help secure appropriate therapeutic support.

 What should happen next

 The UK Government and local authorities should ensure all kinship families can access appropriate long-term emotional and therapeutic support tailored to their unique needs and experiences.
-This is vital given the urgent need to improve the support offered to kinship families to manage children’s social, emotional and behavioural difficulties; our Breaking Point report found that 12% of kinship carers worried about their ability to continue caring for their children, and 4 in 10 of those highlighted a lack of support for behavioural and mental health challenges as a reason for this concern.
+This is vital given the urgent need to improve the support offered to kinship families to manage children’s social, emotional and behavioural difficulties.
+Our 2024 annual survey of kinship carers found that 13% of kinship carers worried about their ability to continue caring for their children, with nearly three quarters (72%) of those selecting managing kinship children’s social, emotional and/or mental health difficulties as a reason for this concern – the most common reason given.

-In the interim, to most effectively utilise the existing Adoption and Special Guardianship Support Fund in England, recording practices should ensure local authorities and Regional Adoption Agencies (RAAs) record the split of awarded funding between SGO/CAO and adoptive families.
-Forthcoming Department for Education research into the therapeutic support offered by the Fund to kinship families, committed to within the National Kinship Care Strategy, should proceed at pace to inform future delivery and development.
-Local authorities should ensure professionals working with kinship families have sufficient knowledge and capacity to support effective applications for eligible kinship families, and should ensure any delivery providers understand the specific needs and experiences of kinship families and how they differ to adoptive families.
+In the interim, to most effectively utilise the existing Adoption and Special Guardianship Support Fund, recording practices should ensure local authorities and Regional Adoption Agencies (RAAs) record the split of awarded funding between SGO/CAO and adoptive families.
+Research into the therapeutic support offered by the Fund to kinship families should proceed at pace to inform future delivery and development, and the Government should confirm the future of the Fund beyond March 2025.
+In addition, local authorities should ensure professionals working with kinship families have sufficient knowledge and capacity to support effective applications for eligible kinship families, and should ensure any delivery providers understand the specific needs and experiences of kinship families and how they differ to adoptive families.

 Specific attention should also be paid by local authorities in how to best to support contact; although enduring family relationships can be one of the best things about kinship care, contact with parents can also be experienced as challenging, uncertain and potentially damaging for children and young people growing up in kinship care.